 Products to try: Mio Skincare Double Buff Dual Action Enzyme Exfoliator, R625, SKNLogic Enzymatic Exfoliate, R143, Skin PhD Papaya Enzymatic Exfoliator, R350, BeauCience Enzymatic Exfoliator, R270.

-The new wave in exfoliating, clay masks are considered a more gentle way of exfoliating, but it’s important to be aware of your skin type and the ingredients in the products you want to use.
-The specially formulated clays work to exfoliate dull, uneven skin and get rid of impurities.
+The new wave in exfoliating: clay masks.
+They’re considered a more gentle way of exfoliating, but it’s important to be aware of your skin type and the ingredients in the products you want to use.
+The specially formulated clays work to exfoliate dull, uneven skin and helps get rid of impurities.

 Products to try: L’Oréal Paris Pure Clay Exfoliating Red Algae Mask, R149,95, SKOON Papaya & Pineapple Enzyme Exfoliating Clay, R470.